dseomn/unimnim/unimnim/data/README.md

 [maps.main]
 "A" = "U+0041 LATIN CAPITAL LETTER A: A"

-# Combinining mnemonics as a map from partial mnemonic (regular string) to a
+# Combining mnemonics as a map from partial mnemonic (regular string) to a
 # combining code point (explicit string).
 The partial mnemonic is appended to an
 # existing mnemonic and the code point is appended to that existing mnemonic's
 # result, then normalized.
 Must be sorted by result, then mnemonic.
 Currently